rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 [![](/images/flow0.png "Flow 4")]({{site.url}}/images/flow0.png)

-This represents all the servers and clients that originated inside of our OpenShift cluster within the SDN managed by OVN Kubernetes CNI plugin and CNO.
+This represents all the servers and clients that originated inside our OpenShift cluster within the SDN managed by the OVN Kubernetes CNI plugin and CNO.

 And it can be filtered in a nice way, using Client - Servers filtering by the IPs or even some services like Etcd-Client.

 ## Filtering and obtaining information about our network traffic

-For example if you want to know the Network Flows with the destination of our Kubernetes Api service, you can filtered with the Server tab:
+For example, if you want to know the Network Flows with the destination of our Kubernetes API service, you can filter with the Server tab:

 [![](/images/flow2.png "Flow 5")]({{site.url}}/images/flow2.png)

-Another example is to use the Traffic Details tab inside of this dashboard to select one of the workloads interested in.
+Another example is to use the Traffic Details tab inside this dashboard to select one of the workloads you are interested in.

 For example, we want to know what's the traffic originated from the Grafana instance: